The Hire: Production

 The DVD was highly sought on Internet forums after the September 2001 issue of Vanity Fair quickly vanished from shelves and became a rare find.
 The movies were reviewed by Time Magazine and The New York Times, who praised BMW for creating entertaining content for "discerning movie watchers".

 The series continued in October 2002, replacing producer David Fincher with Ridley and Tony Scott due to Fincher's continuing work on Panic Room.
 Season 2 debuted with a dark action/comedy piece by Tony Scott called Beat the Devil.
-The movie, shot in Scott's trademark pseudo-psychedelic style, featured James Brown enlisting the Driver to take him to Las Vegas to re-work a decades-old deal he made with the devil which evidently gave Brown his "fame and fortune".
+The movie, shot in Scott's trademark pseudo-psychedelic style, featured James Brown enlisting the Driver to take him to Las Vegas to re-work a decades-old deal he made with the devil that evidently gave Brown his "fame and fortune".

-Some differences were evident.
-Whereas the first season was serious and subdued with tiny bursts of action and comedy, the second season was all flash and fun.
-To fit this motif, John Woo and Joe Carnahan were hired to direct Hostage and Ticker, respectively.
-The other main difference was that, instead of showcasing several different BMW cars (like the first season had done), the only car showcased was the then-new BMW Z4 Roadster.

 To celebrate the premiere of the second season, BMW threw a party at the ArcLight Hollywood on October 17, 2002, just a week before the film's internet debut.
 The party, co-hosted by Vanity Fair, was also a charity and benefit for the homeless.

-A month after the premiere of Beat the Devil, DirecTV began airing the entire series in half-hour loops for five weeks, on one of the blank satellite channels the system offered.
+A month after the premiere of Beat the Devil, DirecTV began airing the entire series in half-hour loops for five weeks on one of the blank satellite channels the system offered.
 The films were a success and, as a result, DirecTV considered using blank channels to air other companies' ads.

 In 2003, BMW decided to make a third (and final) DVD compilation of The Hire.
 The new DVD made its debut at The Palais des Festival during the 2003 Cannes Film Festival and contained all eight movies, including Wong Kar-Wai's previously absent The Follow.
-Once again, the disc became available at select dealerships but fans could also obtain the disc for a nominal shipping fee via the BMW Films website.
+Once again, the disc became available at select dealerships, but fans could also obtain the disc for a nominal shipping fee via the BMW Films website.
 The film series was added to the permanent collection of the Museum of Modern Art.'